 South Carolina Humanities is a statewide nonprofit and the state program of the National Endowment for the Humanities.
-In 2013, the Council celebrated 40 years of serving South Carolinians.
+In 2018, SC Humanities will celebrate 45 years of serving South Carolinians.

 SC Humanities funds, promotes, counsels, and coordinates all manner of thoughtful (and thought-provoking) endeavors—exhibits, documentaries, discussion forums, research, planning, workshops, dramatizations, lectures, and on and on—that pertain to the humanities.
 The humanities are how we understand ourselves, our world and how we communicate that understanding to others.